KQM-git/TCL/characters/hydro/barbara.md

 {% tab title="C5" %}
 ### **The Purest Companionship**

-Increases the Level of **Let the Show Begin♪** by 3.
+Increases the Level of **Let the Show Begin♪** by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C6" %}
 ### **Dedicating Everything to You**

-When Barbara is in the party but not on the field, and one of your own party members falls:
+When Barbara is in the party but not on the field, and one of your own party members falls:\

-* Automatically revives the fallen character.
+• Automatically revives the fallen character.\
-* Fully restores the revived character’s HP to 100%
+• Fully restores the revived character’s HP to 100%\
-* This effect can only occur once every 15 mins.
+This effect can only occur once every 15 mins.

 * This effect will not occur if the character's fallen animation is canceled by switching to another character.
 For more details, see: [C6 Revive Can Be Canceled by Switching](../../evidence/characters/hydro/barbara.md#c6-revive-can-be-canceled-by-switching)
 {% endtab %}
 {% endtabs %}